xtvu2207/find_keyword_xtvu/README.md

+## ✨ What's New in Version 5.6.4
+- **🚀 Improvement in the way documents are read**: Enhanced the document reading methods to produce more accurate results.

 ## ✨ What's New in Version 5.6.2
 - **🆕 New argument `exact_match`**: Enables precise matching of the keyword during text extraction.
 If set to `False`, the matching will be based on the lemma form, allowing for more flexible searches and capturing different forms of the word.